metio/terraform-provider-k8s/docs/data-sources/batch_job_v1_manifest.md

 - `resize_policy` (Attributes List) Resources resize policy for the container. (see [below for nested schema](#nestedatt--spec--template--spec--ephemeral_containers--resize_policy))
 - `resources` (Attributes) ResourceRequirements describes the compute resource requirements. (see [below for nested schema](#nestedatt--spec--template--spec--ephemeral_containers--resources))
 - `restart_policy` (String) Restart policy for the container to manage the restart behavior of each container within a pod.
 This may only be set for init containers.
 You cannot set this field on ephemeral containers.
 - `security_context` (Attributes) SecurityContext holds security configuration that will be applied to a container.
 Some fields are present in both SecurityContext and PodSecurityContext.
 When both are set, the values in SecurityContext take precedence. (see [below for nested schema](#nestedatt--spec--template--spec--ephemeral_containers--security_context))
 - `startup_probe` (Attributes) Probe describes a health check to be performed against a container to determine whether it is alive or ready to receive traffic. (see [below for nested schema](#nestedatt--spec--template--spec--ephemeral_containers--startup_probe))
 - `stdin` (Boolean) Whether this container should allocate a buffer for stdin in the container runtime.
 If this is not set, reads from stdin in the container will always result in EOF.
 Default is false.
 - `stdin_once` (Boolean) Whether the container runtime should close the stdin channel after it has been opened by a single attach.
 When stdin is true the stdin stream will remain open across multiple attach sessions.
 If stdinOnce is set to true, stdin is opened on container start, is empty until the first client attaches to stdin, and then remains open and accepts data until the client disconnects, at which time stdin is closed and remains closed until the container is restarted.
 If this flag is false, a container processes that reads from stdin will never receive an EOF.
 Default is false
 - `target_container_name` (String) If set, the name of the container from PodSpec that this ephemeral container targets.
 The ephemeral container will be run in the namespaces (IPC, PID, etc) of this container.
-If not set then the ephemeral container uses the namespaces configured in the Pod spec.The container runtime must implement support for this feature.
+If not set then the ephemeral container uses the namespaces configured in the Pod spec.
+The container runtime must implement support for this feature.
 If the runtime does not support namespace targeting then the result of setting this field is undefined.
 - `termination_message_path` (String) Optional: Path at which the file to which the container's termination message will be written is mounted into the container's filesystem.
 Message written is intended to be brief final status, such as an assertion failure message.
 Will be truncated by the node if greater than 4096 bytes.
 The total message length across all containers will be limited to 12kb.
 Defaults to /dev/termination-log.
 Cannot be updated.
 - `termination_message_policy` (String) Indicate how the termination message should be populated.
 File will use the contents of terminationMessagePath to populate the container status message on both success and failure.
 FallbackToLogsOnError will use the last chunk of container log output if the termination message file is empty and the container exited with an error.
 The log output is limited to 2048 bytes or 80 lines, whichever is smaller.
 Defaults to File.
 Cannot be updated.
 - `tty` (Boolean) Whether this container should allocate a TTY for itself, also requires 'stdin' to be true.
 Default is false.